 High quality resources are essential to assist children in their learning.
 Each classroom is equipped with a basic set of resources appropriate to the age range of the children ensuring equality of access.
-Each class teacher has access to a laptop for planning, preparation and assessment.
-Specialist resources are stored in central or curriculum area stores.
+Each class teacher has access to a laptop for planning, preparation and assessment, all classrooms have a clevertouch board Specialist resources are stored in central or curriculum area stores.